 -And let’s not kid ourselves, sleeping or napping EVERY chance I could get.
 I really made that one an important one and a priority.

-The Great Maternity Leave is my place to share the things I did, the mindsets developed through study of others, and perspectives that helped me have an amazing year.
+The Great Maternity Leave is my place to share the things I did, the mindsets developed through extensive study of others, and the life coaching perspective that has truly helped me thrive on maternity leave and in life beyond 30.

 This page isn’t about parenting.